duplode/duplode.github.io/src/posts/whats-in-a-fold.md

 (ListF a b -> b) -> [a] -> b
 ```

-We could figure out a `foldr` implementation with this signature in a
+We might figure out a `foldr` implementation with this signature in a
 mechanical way, by throwing all of the tricks from the previous
 section at `Data.List.foldr` until we squeeze out something with the
 right type.
 It is far more illuminating, however, to start from